Best Cheap Health Insurance in New Jersey for 2026

 COBRA insurance in New Jersey

-New Jersey banned the sale of short-term health insurance plans.
-All health policies in the state must provide full-year coverage and have comprehensive benefits.
+No companies sell short-term health insurance plans in New Jersey because of rules that make this type of insurance a bad deal.
+All health policies in the state must offer full-year coverage and have comprehensive benefits.
 Insurance companies also can't refuse to sell you a policy.
 These types of plans are called "guaranteed issue."
-Typically, short-term plans don't fit these requirements, so they can't be purchased in NJ.
+Typically, short-term plans don't fit these requirements, so you can't buy them in NJ.

 If you need health insurance coverage for a short period of time, such as between jobs, you can buy a plan on GetCoveredNJ.
 Once you no longer need the coverage, you can cancel the plan.